atan009/vimrc/README.md

 vim :neckbeard::zzz:
 -----------------------
 Vim is a text editor that many programmers love to use.
-Not is vim acailable on almost every Unix system, it also has a lot of powerful shortcuts that allows the users to do almost everything on the home tow.
+Not only is vim acailable on almost every Unix system, it also has a lot of powerful shortcuts that allows the users to do almost everything on the home tow.
 For instance, the user can jump to any line by typing `<linenumber> g`.
 Learning vim usually proves to be convenient and efficient.

 To see what other programmers think about vim, go to [Stackoverflow: Is learning VIM worth the effort?](http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort)

 To see what shortcuts other programmers love to use, go to [Stackoverflow: What is your most productive shortcut with Vim?](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim)

 To learn more about what vim can do, go to [The Vim Editor: What Vim Can Do] (http://www.vim.org/about.php)

 .vimrc :no_mouth::question:
 -----------------------------
-After reading vimtutor, the first thing the users should do is to edit their .vimrc file. .vimrc is a file that allows user to configure personal setting in vim.
-It exists in the `$HOME` directory in Unix.
+After reading vimtutor, the first thing the users should do is to edit their .vimrc file. .vimrc is a file that allows user to configure personal settings in vim.
 Although vim comes with many shortcuts, there are some features that users can only unlock with configuring their .vimrc file.
 For instance, to make vim shows line number, the user needs to add `set number` in the .vimrc file.

 The .vimrc in this pre-configured vim package contains a lot of configuration that are commonly used.
 Some of the configurations are commented out.
 If after looking at the .vimrc file and the user decides to use some of the configurations that was not included, just take out the comments.